Jscherbe/frontend/docs-src/content/javascript/ui-breakpoints.md

 ## ui/breakpoints.BreakpointManager
-Class that provides method for retrieving and acting on breakpoints passed from CSS (using element psuedo content prop)
+Class that provides method for retrieving and acting on breakpoints passed from CSS (using element pseudo content prop)

 **Kind**: static class of [<code>ui/breakpoints</code>](#module_ui/breakpoints)